Cr0mb/Python-Web-Scanner/README.md

 3. Redirection Checker (checker.py)
 - Checks redirections for websites listed in "clean_sites.txt".
-- Uses headless Chrome browser for concurrent execution.
+- Uses requests for handling HTTP requests and concurrent.futures for managing concurrent execution.
 - Logs redirected URLs in "output.txt" excluding sites containing 'login'.

 ## How to Use